SBRCNottingham/caceto_supp/README.md

 ## Gsmodutils
 This project is shared using the gsmodutils project.
 This is a python tool designed to allow users to share genome scale modles with associated validation scripts and other data.
+To install within your python environment use:

+	pip install gsmodutils

 For full details see the gsmodutils project.

 ## Docker image
 A docker image of this project can be used if docker is installed on your system.